roja09/VirtualClassroom/README.md

 Virtual Classroom Manager that handles class scheduling, student attendance, and assignment submissions.
 Initial State

-Number of Classrooms: 0
-Number of Students: 0
-Number of Assignments: 0

 User Input
 1. Add Classroom: User types add_classroom followed by the class name to create a new virtual classroom.
 2. Add Student: User types add_student followed by the student ID and the class name to enroll a student in a classroom.